 4. Create a Winner Announcement Post on Facebook

-If you ran your contest on a Facebook page, you’d want to announce the giveaway winner there too.
+If you run your contest on a Facebook page, you’d want to announce the giveaway winner there too.
 That’s because entrants will be checking your page regularly to see if they won.

-As we mentioned earlier, you’re legally allowed to announce your contest winners in a Facebook post, providing you’ve notified the winner first.
+As we mentioned earlier, you’re legally allowed to announce your contest winners in a Facebook post, provided you’ve notified the winner first.

 An excellent Facebook post announcement should include the following elements:

 - A sentence thanking everyone for joining in and making your giveaway a success

 - If it was a contest requirement to submit photos or videos to enter your giveaway, attach the winning photo

 - Add a description of the prize and a photo